Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Mullen, Arqit, Amazon, and First High-School and Encourages Investors to Contact the Firm

-NEW YORK, May 18, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Mullen Automotive, Inc. (NADSAQ: MULN), Arqit Quantum, Inc. ( ARQQ, ARQQW), Amazon.com, Inc. ( AMZN), and First High-School Education Group Co., Ltd. (: FHS).
+NEW YORK, June 08, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Mullen Automotive, Inc. ( MULN), Arqit Quantum, Inc. ( ARQQ, ARQQW), Amazon.com, Inc. ( AMZN), and First High-School Education Group Co., Ltd. (: FHS).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: June 15, 2020 – April 6, 2022